AnyChart/docs.anychart.com/Working_with_Data/Supported_Data_Formats.md

 [Using Data Sets](./Using_Data_Sets)

 ###CSV
 CSV is obviously the best solution when you need to minimize the size of data input.
-Using it is as easy as any other way, but CSV also lacks flexibility that JS API way has.
+It is as easy in use as any other format, but CSV also lacks flexibility of JS API.
 ```
 // create CSV string
 var csvString = '2009-02-05,6764.81\n' +